httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

         the set-cookie-string, and the unparsed-attributes is the empty string.

-2. If the name-value-pair string lacks a %x3D ("=") character, ignore the set-cookie-string entirely.
+2. If the name-value-pair string lacks a %x3D ("=") character, then the name string is empty, and the value string is the value of name-value-pair.

-3. The (possibly empty) name string consists of the characters up to, but not including, the first %x3D ("=") character, and the (possibly empty) value string consists of the characters after the first %x3D ("=") character.
+    Otherwise, the name string consists of the characters up to, but not including, the first %x3D ("=") character, and the (possibly empty) value string consists of the characters after the first %x3D ("=") character.

-4. Remove any leading or trailing WSP characters from the name string and the value string.
+3. Remove any leading or trailing WSP characters from the name string and the value string.

-5. If the name string is empty, ignore the set-cookie-string entirely.
+4. If both the name string and the value string are empty, ignore the set-cookie-string entirely.

-6. The cookie-name is the name string, and the cookie-value is the value string.
+5. The cookie-name is the name string, and the cookie-value is the value string.

 The user agent MUST use an algorithm equivalent to the following algorithm to parse the unparsed-attributes: